codewithbernard/lulaby/readme.md

 **Front-end** - React with Redux for state management and socket.io for real time communication

 **Back-end** - Express + MongoDB and socket.io

+## Demo
+Working example is available at http://lulaby.herokuapp.com